Skip to main content

 Argonne Impacts State by State

-Argonne’s collaborations in Florida and across the United States have led to groundbreaking discoveries and development of new technologies that help meet the nation’s needs for sustainable energy, economic prosperity, and security.
+Argonne’s collaborations in Florida and across the United States have led to groundbreaking discoveries and development of new technologies that help meet the nation’s needs for reliable energy, economic prosperity, and security.

 Florida joins Argonne researchers in discovery of two kinds of ultrasmall magnetic vortices